instamobile/messenger-iOS-chat-swift-firestore/README.md

-# Real time Swift iOS Chat with Firebase Firestore - Messenger Clone
+# Real time Swift iOS Chat with Firebase - Messenger Clone

 This is an extremely simple implementation of an iOS Swift Chat app.
 It leverages <a href="https://github.com/MessageKit/MessageKit">MessageKit</a> and it stores and retrieves data to/from Firebase Firestore.
 The app design is inspired by Facebook Messenger.
 Clone the iOS Chat App Source Code and add a fully fledged chat to your app in minutes.